Why Rarefied Recording?

 The studio also features two small Sound Locks which can be used to isolate small amps or vocalists and a moderate sized Live Room with a ceiling height over 10 feet.
 The Live Room features a unique set of acoustic panels on two of the walls.
 These “bi-fussors” have one side which is absorptive and another which is diffusive.
 Flipping the panels allows the Engineer to modify how reflective the room is.
 The Live Room also has a window wall which allows natural light to enter the room, an uncommon luxury for a recording studio.

 To bring Wes Lachot’s design to reality, Rarefied Recording was built from the ground up by professionals and specialists.
 Ground up design means that no compromises were needed to conform the studio to fit inside an existing structure.
 From the extra thick, isolated slab with built in cable runs to the spring loaded ceiling, nothing was left to chance.
 Control Room framing and build-out/installation of all acoustic treatments was done by the skilled hands of Brett Acoustics.
 Audio wiring was carefully designed and painstakingly implemented by Canova Audio.
+The studio is even solar/battery powered!
 The results are a recording studio that is as beautiful as it is functional.

 Stepping out of the studio you will find Rarefied to be just as accommodating.
 A detached lounge with a full bath and kitchenette provides a comfortable place to take a break, grab a cup of coffee or a beer, and take your mind off things for a bit with some Netflix or old school video games (NES, Sega Genesis, and Atari).
 Or you can chill outside just beyond the window wall of the Live Room so you can keep tabs on the action while you relax on the outdoor couch and catch some fresh air and San Diego sunshine.
 Hungry?
 Rarefied is within walking distance from North Park’s well-regarded 30th Street corridor with plenty of excellent restaurants, bars, breweries, and shops.

-To rarify means to make more complex, intricate, and rich.
+To rarefy means to make more complex, intricate, and rich.
 Consider Rarefied Recording a place where you can take your music to the next level with the creative and technical tools on hand that will impart inspiration and confidence.
 Please explore this website and get in touch if you’d like more information or a tour.